pudjamansyurin/gen-core/README.md

 - [x] Check COMMAND before clearing the Buffer
 - [x] Slow down report time when no BMS (5x longer)
 - [x] Fix SIMCOM auto restart when receive Command from server
+- [x] Handle "Phone Plugged Status" from HMI-2
+- [x] Handle DTR pin for SIM5300e (sleep mode)
+- [x] Use hierarchy algorithm to handle simcom error
+- [ ] Simplify SIMCOM library
+- [ ] Calibrate the ADC of Backup Battery Monitor
 - [ ] Use double buffering for ADC-DMA (HT & TC)
-- [ ] Handle "Phone Plugged Status" from HMI-2
-- [ ] Use hierarchy algorithm to handle simcom error
 - [ ] Something wrong with I2S DMA Data Width (it should be Half-Word, not Byte)
-- [ ] Handle DTR pin for SIM5300e (sleep mode)
 - [ ] SIM5300e SSL communication
 - [ ] Handle migration from STM32F407VG to STM32F423VH
   - [ ] Use AES features in new STM32F423VH